-Citations citywide have dropped 73% from 163 in the first half of 2021 to only 45 in the first half of 2022"
+Citations citywide have dropped 73% from 163 in the first half of 2021 to only 45 in the first half of 2022.

-About 55%, or 32 out of the 45, of total citations issued in the first half of 2022, were for administrative matters: operating without a permit or license; failure to display STVR permit on listings; failure to report or remit TOT; and incorrect or omitted occupancy limit on advertised listings.
+About 55% - 32 out of the 45 - of total citations issued in the first half of 2022, were for administrative matters: operating without a permit or license; failure to display STVR permit on listings; failure to report or remit TOT; and incorrect or omitted occupancy limit on advertised listings.
+Such administrative citations did not cause disruptions to the community.